 Although the education system still functioned and enrollments even increased during the reigns of Idi Amin and Milton Obote, educational quality suffered in every respect: school buildings were poorly maintained or damaged by armed conflict, many teachers were demoralized by constant upheaval and low pay, while other teachers fled Uganda to more peaceful countries.

-When President Museveni took power in 1986, he implemented a plan designed to reverse two decades of educational decline.
-Museveni's plan focused both on capacity, by rebuilding the physical infrastructure of the education system, and on quality, by improving teacher training and revising curricula.
-This plan laid the groundwork for significant improvements to education in Uganda, but resource constraints continue to limit quality.
+Uganda, but resource constraints continue to limit quality.